Sett11/dc-verifier/CONTRIBUTING.md

    - Add adapter type validation in `Config::validate()`
    - Ensure proper error messages for missing required fields

+**Note for TypeScript adapters:** If your adapter uses decorators (like NestJS), you may need to:
+- Extend `TypeScriptParser` to extract decorators from SWC AST
+- Implement decorator processing logic in your call graph builder
+- Support DTO class extraction if applicable
+- See `dc-adapter-nestjs` as a reference implementation

 ## Code Review Process

 1. All PRs require at least one approval